canonical/ubuntu-boards-documentation/how-to/qemu-riscv.rst

   The important options to use are:

     #.
 QEMU's generic virtual platform is selected by ``-machine virt``
     #.
-The first stage firmware booted by QEMU is OpenSBI as specified by the ``-bios`` option.
+The first stage firmware booted by QEMU is OpenSBI.
+Before QEMU 7.0 this had to be specified by the ``-bios`` option.
 This option is not needed with QEMU 7.0 or higher.
 It cannot be used with KVM.
     #.
 The second stage firmware U-Boot is loaded into memory via ``-kernel /usr/lib/u-boot/qemu-riscv64_smode/uboot.elf``

   One can use pass through networking, adjust memory (-m) & cpu counts (-smp) as needed.